alex88ridolfi/Dracula/README.md

 ...

 Thus, the gap tags must be commented out, and the JUMPs around it cannot be commented out.
-Note that the JUMP statements around each GAP statement should be offset by two lines, because that is what the dracula.sh script assumes, so that it can comment them out properly when needed.
+Note that the JUMP statements around each GAP statement should be offset by two lines, as in the example above, because that is what the dracula.sh script assumes, so that it can comment them out properly when needed.

-At the end, you must add a dummy tag, GAP0, also between JUMPs, which in this case can (should) be commented out:

-...

-C JUMP

-C GAP0

-C JUMP

-This is necessary for the script to start.

 IMPORTANT: as in sieve.sh, and in the manual connection before it, it is important that at least one TOA is outside the JUMP statements.
 This acts a phase reference for the fit, which won't be stable if you don't have at least one TOA outside the groups bracketed with JUMPs (which are the ones you can connect).
 This can be a fake TOA, a copy of the first or last TOAs, or a particulra data set that is too different from the others to allow phase connection.